jmcob/cvhtml/README.md

-# jmaxcob.fr : my portfolio as a webDev
+# dev.jmxi.art : my portfolio as a webDev

 These are my first projects as becoming a web developer.